sennerholm/vagrant-puppetmaster/README.md

 If you get errors about PuppetDB not starting, issue a ``vagrant provision``.

+Expanded by Mikael Sennerholm to include multiple puppet environments, and 3 VMs, one in each environment.

+If you get errors about puppet SSL certificates on the puppet client VMs, issue a `vagrant provision {dev,test,prod}1`.

 ##Why?

 I wanted a full Puppet test environment that I could create and destroy easily.
 Vagrant gives me that.